 “While I was hesitant at first, I quickly learned that I was surrounded by students who had a passion for education and learning just as I did,” she said.
 “I enjoyed honors classes because they are smaller, so you have more open conversations and your opinions are heard.
 I had the opportunity to take Leadership Development as a seminar class, which helped me grow as a leader and gave me the opportunity to work on a campus-wide project.
 The honors classes were some of my favorites and were taught by some of the best professors at COD.”

 In addition to earning her Associate in Arts degree, Gruver also completed an EMT certificate, something she had wanted to do for many years.
-Through the connections she made, she was able to find a part-time job easily and now works as an EMT for Edward Hospital in Naperville.
+Through the connections she made, she found a part-time job easily and now works as an EMT for Edward Hospital in Naperville.

 “My long-term career goal is to work as a human rights or international lawyer.
 One day I hope to work for the United Nations or the ACLU or even possibly work for the government to try and enact policy changes,” she said.